agorafoundation/agora/README.md

 * Run the script to create the database.
 If you run the script with postgres / root user it will create a database and user named 'agora', then connect to the new database and create the schema using the agora user.

 ### Quick start setup
-1. After installing and configuring Node.js and Postgres clone this git repo
+1. After ensuring that Node.js and PostgreSQL are installed and working
+2. clone this git repo
 > git clone https://github.com/briangormanly/agora.git
 > cd agora
-2. *Make a copy of the .env.example file called .env in the project home directory*
+3. *Make a copy of the .env.example file called .env in the project home directory*
-3. In the .env file:
+4. In the .env file:
     1. Note the FRONT_END_NAME in the future you can change this to use your own front end / Theme, set to agora by default.
 The theme is located in a folder of the same name in the client folder.
     2. Edit Postgres settings to connect to your database server (default shown)
         > PG_USER = agora